bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 47°
+- 46°
 - Mostly Cloudy
-- 73% humidity
+- 81% humidity
 - 3 mph wind
-- 76% cloud cover
+- 73% cloud cover
 - 31 AQI 🟩
 - 0.14 inches of rain in the past 24 hours
-- 0.07 inches of rain expected in the next 48 hours
+- 0.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>